 Legendary New England Patriots coach Bill Belichick has four things that he asks of his team every day in order to improve.

-Take note.
-This guy knows a thing or two about winning.
-After all, Belichick's considered one of the best coaches in NFL history.
-He holds five Super Bowl wins as head coach, including his most recent in February.
+Belichick knows a thing or two about winning.
+After all, he's considered one of the best coaches in NFL history.
+He holds five Super Bowl wins as the Patriots head coach and is aiming for his sixth win against the Philadelphia Eagles on Sunday.

-In a rare, wide-ranging interview conducted by CNBC contributor Suzy Welch, Belichick discussed his leadership approach and "secret sauce" to winning.
+In a rare, wide-ranging interview in 2017, Belichick told Welch about his leadership approach and "secret sauce" to winning.

 Here are four qualities that have helped his Patriots over the years: